mkain112/MTA-Ridership-Impact-of-COVID-19/README.md

 ![image info](img/covid_testing.png)

 As you can see, during the beginning of the pandemic, the amount of tests given and the amount of positive results were following a similar slope.
 However, about the first of second week of April, the positive tests started to decline.
 That led me to wonder why.
 After some investigation I have come to the conclusion that it was because during the time where they followed a similar slope, coronavirus tests were only given to people who they really though might of had it because of test availability.
-But as tests became more available and people started to quarentine and social distance, tests given continues to rise on a daily basis and positive results started to decline.
+But as tests became more available and people started to quarantine and social distance, tests given continues to rise on a daily basis and positive results started to decline.

 I then wondered, how many tests were given and how many of them came back positive?